2050-Materials/aecdata/README.md

 ## Installation

-The `aecdata` library can be installed directly from PyPI to ensure you have the latest version.
+The AECData library can be installed directly from PyPI to ensure you have the latest version.
 Use the following pip command:

 ```
 pip install aecdata